Case study guidelines

 Write a rough outline and let your colleagues take it up from there.
 To get you started, answer these questions:

 - If the client doesn’t have a website that explains this, then explain what the client’s business is.
 Who are their customers, how do they make money, what industries are their customers in, what employees/roles does the client and their customers typically have.
+The case must give the reader a high-level perspective and not just list features.
+This adds context for prospective clients.

 - What are the core features?